top of page

 Hailey Watters

-School Administrative Director, IDTPG Co Director & Choreographer, Ballet, Children's Program
+School Administrative Director, IDTPG Co Director & Choreographer, Ballet

 Shannon Adams | Contemporary, Jazz, Progressions, Children’s Program, IDTPG Choreographer